iamkhalid2/iamkhalid2/README.md

 <h1 align="center">Hey there👋, Khalid here! </h1>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=iamkhalid2&label=Profile%20views&color=blueviolet" /> </p>

-I’m currently working on multiple and cocurrently no projects
+I’m currently working on multiple or no projects.

-🌱 tryna learn interesting stuff to give an instance, stuff about GPT-3 and it's API's use cases
+🌱 tryna learn interesting stuff, to give an instance, stuff about GPT-3 and it's API's use cases and more(fr).

-😄 He/Him/That dude though
+😄 He/Him/That dude

 ⚡ a human appreciated and depreciated of 20 years or something